project-aries/gradle-docker-applications-plugin/README.md

 ## Motivation and Design Goals

 As the maintainer of the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) I often get questions about how best to use said plugin for standing up a given companies dockerized application in a gradle context.
-As the aforementioned plugin is compromised of many tasks, each acting as a low-level build block, it can be daunting for new users to understand how all of these tasks are wired together.
+As the aforementioned plugin is compromised of many tasks, each acting as a low-level building block, it can be daunting for new users to understand how all of these tasks are wired together.
 That's where the `gradle-docker-application-plugin` comes in.
-It's built on top of the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) and provides an easy and intuitive way to define your application and then creates a handful of tasks for you to manage it.
+It's built on top of the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) and provides an easy and intuitive way to define your applications and then creates exactly **3** high-level tasks for you to manage them (more on that below).

-When designing this plugin we had some things we wanted to get right without any compromises:
+When designing this plugin we wanted to get the following right without any compromises:

-* Provide exactly **3** high-level tasks with which to manage the dockerized application: **Up**, **Stop**, and **Down**.
+* Provide exactly **3** high-level tasks with which to manage a dockerized-application: **Up**, **Stop**, and **Down**.
-* Allow for defining up to N number of dockerized-applications for extremely complex workloads.
+* Allow for defining up to N number of dockerized-application(s) for extremely complex workloads.
 * Be able to work in a complex multi-project setup with synchronization around all high-level tasks.
 * Fail **ONLY** when necessary (i.e. invoking `Down` on an application that does not exist does not fail).
-* Highly opinionated design for dockerized applications based off of best practices and years of experience.
+* Highly opinionated design for dockerized-application(s) based off of best practices.

 ## Getting Started